Camlytics use case: measure vehicle speed

 Step 2 - Measure distance between the lines

 Measure the real distance between those lines.
 The bigger the distance the more precise the speed calculation will be.
 The distance is 18 meters in our case.

 Step 3 - Calculate speed

 As vehicles travel through two lines, every vehicle will have the same object ID for both events generated by those lines.
-That is how you can match them and find the timestamp delta between those events.
+That is how they can be matched.
 In our example there are two events with object ID = 1 and the timestamps are 5.024s and 6.458s.
 The timestamp delta = 6.458 - 5.024 = 1.434s.
 Knowing the delta and the distance between lines we can calculate the speed = distance / timestamp delta = 18 / 1.434 ~ 12.55 m/s = 45.18 km/h

 Therefore, the vehicle traveled with the speed of approximately 45 km/h.
 The whole speed detection process can be automated by collecting all Line crossed events, exporting them into .csv file and then using our calculator below.
 Make sure that you have 2 or more lines configured in your scene.